 Of course, all this goes without saying that zero waste is far more than just making a few zero waste swaps.
 Resist the urge to buy something new for at least 30 days – if you decide you still need it after that, make the purchase.
 Or consider shopping second-hand, first!

-All that to say, if/when you decide to buy something new, support these zero waste stores trying their best to source ethical, sustainable products.
+All that to say, if/when you decide to buy something new, support these zero waste stores and eco-shops trying their best to source ethical, sustainable products.
 Trust they’ve been vetted by a pretty great group of folks!

 What's in this post

-Why support zero waste stores?
+Why support zero waste stores and eco shops?

 It can be tempting – especially when you’re strapped for cash or at the start of your zero waste explorations – to just purchase a whole bunch of products from Amazon, be done with it, and live an idealized zero waste life from then forward.